 Ensure that the excel template is ready with valid data.
 All required columns should be present and filled with data before uploading.
 Click here to view the excel template used for the integration example in this article.

 - Select Upload New.

 - Select Use Previous if you have the used the excel template previously for this integration.
-When you select an existing file for the same integration instance, you do not need to map the attributes once again; Amplify remembers the previous mapping done for this file.
+When you select an existing file for the same integration instance, you do not need to map the attributes again; Amplify remembers the previous mapping done for this file.
 However, if you have included additional columns in the excel template since last integration, it is best to select Upload New and choose a new file.

 - Select the Header option if you want to see the values in the first row of your excel file displayed as headers on the mapping interface.

 - In the Sheet drop-down field, select the sheet within the template where initiative data is stored.

 - Click Continue to proceed.
 Clicking Cancel will cancel the entire operation.

 - The mapping interface displays.
 The first row in the excel sheet displays as the header row on the mapping interface.
 Values included in your excel sheet are listed below header rows.
 Your next step would be to map each row to a corresponding initiative attribute.

 A new row displays (under the header rows if you have enabled headers) with Type drop-down field.

 This drop-down field lists all available attributes of initiatives.
 Select an attribute that matches row values in the excel sheet.
 For example, Parent External ID or Amplify ID in the excel template could be mapped to Parent Initiative in the Type field.